 Title 5 Section 55220

-Government Code Section 11139.8

 Field trips specifically related to the learning objectives of a course of study are encouraged by the district and the colleges.
 A field trip is defined as any movement of a class outside of its regularly assigned classroom(s) for the purpose of receiving educational experiences not possible in the classroom(s).